dennyzhang/quantcodedenny.com/README.md

 # quantcodedenny.com
 quantcodedenny.com - Denny's personal experience for using llm as a pro for two things. quant (trade stock), code (efficient as a software engineer)

+In this repo, only files under org-files folder is manually edited.

 - website: https://quantcodedenny.com/
 - github pages: https://github.com/dennyzhang/quantcodedenny.com